silverwind/file-extension/README.md

 * Doesn't include the dot in the extension (`Makefile` => `makefile`).
 * Returns lowercase by default.

+Works in Node.js and the browser.
+Currently the module size is **123 bytes** gzipped.

 ## Installation
 #### Node.js
 ```